-“2020 is the year of the distributor, the year of the dealer, the year of engagement.”
+“2022 is the year of the distributor, the year of the dealer, the year of engagement and growth.”

 – ancient Chinese Proverb